Sharon Springs, New York: Reality show, cable TV, and movie location

 In 2009 and 2010, Sharon Springs became the location for the reality television series The Fabulous Beekman Boys on Planet Green television network.
 During the last 10 years, Sharon Springs has also figured prominently in episodes of The Food Network's $40 A Day and Rachael Ray's Tasty Travels series.
 Charles Kuralt also filmed a brief segment of his On The Road series here, tracking a rare bluebird only found on the stretch of Route 20 between Albany and the Town of Sharon.

 Sharon Springs provided backdrops for two feature films.
 The first is the 1951 comedy The Model and the Marriage Broker, which features a scene in which Scott, an eligible bachelor, meets up in Sharon Springs with a matchmaker played by Thelma Ritter.
 The other, more cited movie is 1970's horror cult classic, I Drink Your Blood; almost all of the scenes were filmed on location in the Village.

-A postcard of Sharon Springs is featured in the opening intro of the movie National Lampoons Vacation.
+A postcard of Sharon Springs is featured in the opening intro of the movie National Lampoon's Vacation.